swinadeor/fast/README.md

 1. I used Vue, Vuetify, VueRouter, Vuex for this app.
 2. To make fewer components for a maintenance and less calls to the backend server, I used only two components.
-3. 'Sections' component will be changed according to the 'SET_SECTION' mutation.
+3. 'Sections' component will be changed according to the 'summary' mutation.
     I used 'FETCH_SUMMARY' actions to filter the results.
-    The filtered result will be assigned to 'summary' and 'summary' will be committed You can check it at 'store > index.js'.
+    The filtered result will be assigned to 'summary' and 'summary' will be committed.
+    You can check it at 'store > index.js'.
     I would prefer to separating all Vuex properties but as you see, it doesn't have a lot of codes.
 And if I divide them, it would be harder to see in one glance